 If you have an interesting story to tell, you might be contemplating writing your memoir.
 As you sit down to start, most likely you’ll realize it isn’t an easy task.
 Most likely there will be a lot of emotion behind many of the events that have shaped your life story.
 Collecting these incidents together for your readers will take strength, time, and patience.
 Knowing this upfront will help you plan and complete your book.

-Many people have reached out to me over the last two decades asking advice about how to write their life story.
+Many people have reached out to me over the last two decades asking for advice about how to write their life stories.
 Here are a few tips to get you started: